-After you enable the intelligent compression feature, Alibaba Cloud Content Delivery Network (CDN) automatically compresses text files into Gzip files.
+After you enable the intelligent compression feature, Alibaba Cloud CDN (CDN) automatically compresses text files into Gzip files.
 This reduces file sizes, accelerates content delivery, and reduces bandwidth usage.

-You can use intelligent compression or Brotli compression to compress files that are larger than 1,024 bytes.
+You can use intelligent compression or Brotli compression to compress files that are larger than 1 KB.
 This reduces file sizes and accelerates content delivery.
 Brotli compression outperforms Gzip compression by about 15% to 25%.

 - If a request includes the

 Accept-Encoding: gziprequest header, the client expects the requested resources to be Gzip compressed.